Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 Possible side effects of vitamin C:

-Basically, vitamin C has very low toxicity and a wide dosage range without relevant side effects.
-At very high (pharmacological) dosage the following side effects may occur:
+In general, vitamin C has very low toxicity and a wide dosage range without relevant side effects.
+At very high (pharmacological) dosage The following side effects may occur:

 - Diarrhea

-- Stomach cramps and vomiting (especially when taken on an empty stomach) à Use salt (e.g. sodium ascorbate) and do not take on an empty stomach
+- Stomach cramps and vomiting (especially when taken on an empty stomach) à use salt (z.B(Na-ascorbate) and do not take on an empty stomach.

-- Risk of hemolysis in genetically caused deficiency of glucose-6-phosphate dehydrogenase (G6PH)
+- Risk of hemolysis in genetically determined glucose-6-phosphate dehydrogenase (G6PH) deficiency

-- Increased oxalic acid excretion (Ca oxalate stone risk in case of kidney stone history)
+- Increased oxalic acid excretion (risk of calcium oxalate stones in patients with a history of kidney stones)

-- Reduction of the effect of anticoagulants (in higher doses)
+- Reduction in the effect of anticoagulants (at higher doses)